 We reviewed feedback that came directly from developers at conferences, our Customer Advisory Board (CAB), Google Developers Experts (GDE), and through our developer research.
 Many developers already enjoy using Kotlin, and the request for more Kotlin support was clear.
 Here’s what developers appreciate about writing in Kotlin:

-- Safer code: Improve your app quality.
-Kotlin has many language features to help you avoid common programming mistakes such as null pointer exceptions.
+- Safer code: Kotlin has many language features to help you avoid common programming mistakes such as null pointer exceptions.
+Android apps that contain Kotlin code are 20% less likely to crash.

 - Interoperable: Call Java-based code from Kotlin, or call Kotlin from Java-based code.
 Kotlin is 100% interoperable with the Java programming language, so you can have as little or as much of Kotlin in your project as you want.